glentner/SLiPy/README.md

 ## Modules:

 AstroPython is split into several components.
-The principle component is the subpackage *AstroPython* itself, which contains all the relavent functionality.
-The other two subpackages *Framework* and *astrolibpy* are of utility to the project but necessarily intended for export.
-As stated previously, *astrolibpy* was not developed by me, only modified.
+The principle component is the subpackage **AstroPython** itself, which contains all the relavent functionality.
+Further, **Data** is a package I'm working on that will provide an API for searching astronomical data archives in a simple way.
+The other two subpackages **Framework** and **astrolibpy** are of utility to the project but not necessarily intended for export.
+As stated previously, astrolibpy was not developed by me, only modified.
 I'm not going to document it's usage here.
 Its name is unfortunate for me as it is a bit over done with the convention I was already using, but for consistency I will keep it as it was from the author.

 The following modules are elevated to the package level and are available to import whole:

 - Fits

+Description of Fits module ...

 - Simbad

 - Correlate
 - Telluric
 - Velocity